-&lt;sup>15 This document was last updated in January 2021, to reflect arrangements following the UK's departure from the European Union.
+14 This document was last updated in January 2021, to reflect arrangements following the UK's departure from the European Union.
 However, it is still referred to as 'Keeping Children Safe in Education (2020)'.

 - 4.2 Parents or carers should contact the school on the first day of absence and inform the school of the reason why the child is not in attendance.
-Parents should inform the school of any COVID-19 tests that have been carried out and continue to keep the school informed of reasons for absence, as appropriate. - 4.3 From 8th March 2021, we will record attendance in accordance with the Education (Pupil Registration) (England) Regulations 2006 (as amended) for all pupils. - 4.4 In accordance with the 'Remote Education Temporary Continuity Direction', the school will provide remote education to pupils who are unable to attend school because they are complying with government COVID-19 guidance or legislation.
-We will keep a record of remote education delivered. - 4.5 Absence information will be recorded in the register using the appropriate codes.
-Information about school attendance codes can be found in: - School attendance: Guidance for maintained schools, academies, independent schools and local authorities (August 2020) - Schools COVID-19 operational guidance GOV.UK (www.gov.uk) - 4.6 Where pupils are not able to attend school, as they are following clinical or public health advice related to coronavirus (COVID-19), the absence will not be penalised. - 4.7 We understand that some parents, carers and children may be anxious about children returning to school.
-We will work closely with families who are finding the transition more challenging to ensure that children are attending regularly. - 4.8 We will work with other agencies (e.g. health and other education professionals) to support school attendance if this is required.
+Parents should inform the school of any COVID-19 tests that have been carried out and continue to keep the school informed of reasons for absence, as appropriate. - 4.3 We will record attendance in accordance with the Education (Pupil Registration) (England) Regulations 2006 (as amended) for all pupils. - 4.4 Absence information will be recorded in the register using the appropriate codes.
+Information about school attendance codes can be found in: - School attendance: Guidance for maintained schools, academies, independent schools and local authorities (August 2020) - 4.5 Where pupils are not able to attend school, as they are following clinical or public health advice related to coronavirus (COVID-19), the absence will not be penalised. - 4.6 We will work with other agencies (e.g. health and other education professionals) to support school attendance if this is required.
 We will continue to notify the pupil's social worker (if they have one) of any non-attendance.